WillGolden80742/nodeWPP/README.md

-# nodeWPP - WhatsApp Message Sender
+# nodeWPP - WhatsApp Bulk Message Sender

-A simple application built with Node.js and WhatsApp Web.js to send bulk messages to a list of contacts.
-You can import contacts from CSV or VCF files, personalize messages using templates, and track the status of sent messages.
+A simple yet powerful application built with Node.js and WhatsApp Web.js, designed to streamline your communication by sending bulk messages to a list of contacts.
+Import contacts from CSV or VCF files, personalize messages using templates, and track the delivery status.

 ## Features

-*   **Bulk Message Sending:** Send personalized messages to a list of contacts.
+*   **Bulk Messaging:** Send personalized WhatsApp messages to multiple contacts simultaneously.
-*   **Contact Import:** Import contacts from CSV or VCF files.
+*   **CSV & VCF Contact Import:** Easily import contacts from CSV or VCF files.
-*   **Message Personalization:** Use templates to personalize messages with contact names and greetings.
+*   **Dynamic Message Personalization:** Craft personalized messages with placeholders like `[name]` for the contact's name and `[greeting]` for a time-of-day-based greeting.
-*   **Contact Management:** Add, update, and delete contacts directly within the application.
+*   **Contact Management:**  Seamlessly add new contacts individually or through file import, update existing contact information (like names), and mark contacts as deleted directly from the UI.
-*   **Contact Status Tracking:** Track the status of sent messages (new, sent, answered).
+*   **Message Status Tracking:**  Monitor the status of each message: `new` (not yet sent), `sent`, or `answered` (if the contact replied).
-*   **Script Management:** Save and reuse message templates as scripts.
+*   **Script Saving and Reusing:** Save your most frequently used messages as "scripts" for quick access and reuse.
+Manage and delete scripts within the application.
-*   **Test Mode:** Test message sending without actually sending the messages.
+*   **Test Mode (Sandbox):** Safely test your message sending setup without sending actual WhatsApp messages.
-*   **Settings:** Configure default country code and area code (DDD).
+*   **Configurable Settings:** Tailor the application to your region by setting the default country code and area code (DDD).
-*   **Duplicate Contact Handling:** Automatically removes duplicate contacts, prioritizing those not marked as deleted.
+*   **Duplicate Prevention:**  Automatically handles duplicate contacts based on phone number, prioritizing the contact *not* marked as deleted.
-*   **Contact Name Verification:**  Fetches and updates contact names from the WhatsApp API if the name is generic or missing.
+*   **Automatic Contact Name Enrichment:**  When the application encounters contacts with generic names ("Contact") or missing names, it automatically attempts to fetch the name from the WhatsApp API to improve contact recognition.
+*   **Smart Tab System:** Efficiently organizes contacts by status (all, new, sent, answered), making it easy to manage your contacts and target your messaging.
+Remembers the last used script for each tab.

 ## Technologies Used

-*   Node.js
-*   Express.js
-*   WhatsApp Web.js
-*   Socket.IO
-*   Express-Fileupload
-*   qrcode-terminal
-*   Lodash
+*   **Node.js:**  The runtime environment for executing JavaScript server-side.
+*   **Express.js:**  A minimalist web application framework for Node.js.
+*   **WhatsApp Web.js:**  A library for interacting with the WhatsApp Web client.
+*   **Socket.IO:**  Enables real-time, bidirectional communication between web clients and servers.
+*   **Express-Fileupload:**  Middleware for handling file uploads in Express.
+*   **qrcode-terminal:**  Generates QR codes in the terminal for WhatsApp Web authentication.
+*   **Lodash:**  A utility library providing functions for common programming tasks.

 ## Prerequisites

-*   Node.js (v16 or higher recommended)
+*   **Node.js:**  (v16 or higher recommended) - Download from [https://nodejs.org/](https://nodejs.org/)
-*   npm (Node Package Manager)
+*   **npm (Node Package Manager):**  Installed automatically with Node.js.
-*   Google Chrome (installed in the default location for executablePath)
+*   **Google Chrome:**  Required for WhatsApp Web.js to function.
+Must be installed in a standard location for the default `executablePath`.

 ## Installation